bitshares/python-bitshares/CONTRIBUTING.md

 ### 5. Implement your fix or feature

 At this point, you're ready to make your changes!
 Feel free to ask for help;
-everyone is a beginner at first :smile_cat:
+everyone is a beginner at first

 ### 6. Get the style right